albertoarola/ansible/README.md

 # Digial Ocean user setup automation

 This project automates the process of setting up a new user on a DigitalOcean droplet.
 By default, when creating a droplet, SSH access is only available as the root user.
-This project helps you automate the creation of a new user, adding them to the sudo group, and installing an SSH key for the user to access the server.
+This project helps you automate the creation of a new user, adding it to the sudo group, installing an SSH key for the user to access the server and disabling the SSH root login.

 ## Prerequisites